 In the Netherlands, the standard of higher education is maintained through an accreditation system that ensures legal regulation and quality assurance.
 All programmes at HZ University of Applied Sciences are examined and approved by the accreditor, the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 This means that they meet the quality requirements for accredited higher education set by the Dutch Ministry of Education, Culture and Science, ensuring that you are always choosing a programme of high standard.

-Global Project and Change Management explained
+Your future in Global Project and Change Management starts in the Netherlands

 What our students say